Alice Herz: Legacy

 Confiding to a friend before her death, Herz remarked that she had used all of the accepted protest methods available to activists—including marching, protesting, and writing countless articles and letters—and she wondered what else she could do.
 Japanese author and philosopher Shingo Shibata established the Alice Herz Peace Fund shortly after her death.
-A square in Berlin (Alice-Herz-Platz [de]) was named in her honor in 2003.
+Following the establishment of modern Vietnam, a photo of Herz was put in the exhibit of the Vietnam Museum of Revolution.
+In 2003, the Alice-Herz-Platz was named in her honor near her former home in Berlin-Mahlsdorf.